JuviGamez/switch-client/README.md

-# switch-client
+## Switch Client
-A gmail client made with Nativefier!
+A gmail client made with Electron using Nativefier

+Not Open Source cause building is like clicking enter

+## Build

+nativefier